The Official Success Guide for The Great Canadian Giving Challenge

 4. Make sure your website is easy to navigate

-It is crucial to have a working website with a nice flow and clear directions.
-Check and make sure your donate button sits at the top of the page and is ideally a floating button/part of a scrolling header so this can be viewed by donors wherever they are on your site.
-In addition, that button should take only one click to the custom donation form, with no detours!
-For some great examples, check out what some of our charity partners have done in the past.
+It is crucial to have a working website with a smooth user-flow and clear directions.
+Ensure your donate button sits at the top of the page.
+Ideally, use a floating donate button, or a button that is part of a scrolling header so this can be viewed by donors wherever they are on your site.
+In addition, that button should take only one click to the custom donation form, with no detours.

-A free and easy way to do a quality assurance check is to click every button on your website to ensure it works.
-If you are panicking and finding out the website is down or broken, leverage your CanadaHelps Charity Profile since we always ensure that it is up and running.
+A free and easy way to do a quality assurance check is to click every button on your website to ensure all user journeys work correctly, and that there are no dead links.

-A donation form can be more than the donation check-out page; it can extend your charity's messaging and make your donors go “Wow!”.
+A donation form can be more than the donation check-out page.
+It should showcase your charity's brand messaging and excite your donors.

-Our customized donation forms allow your inner creativity to go wild and capture your donor's attention, so your brand messaging is still communicated before the last click.
-We have provided examples of how Charities take it to the next level and enhance that “donation experience.
-Check the link here for more information.
+Our customizable donation forms (CDFs) allow your inner creativity to capture your donor's attention, so your brand messaging is still communicated before the last click.
+Here are some examples of how charities can take CDFs to the next level and enhance their donation experience.

-Here are best practices to make your form easy to use and attract more donations:
+Tips to optimize your CDF and attract more donations:

 • Embed it onto your website - you want them to take the shortest path to donate